dwavesystems/demos/README.rst

   pip install -r requirements.txt

-Once the commands above have created and activated your virtual environment, and installed the package requirements, you can run your demo.
+Once the commands above have created and activated your virtual environment, and have installed the package requirements, you can run your demo.

 Virtual environment deactivation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~